On the relation of special linear algebraic cobordism to Witt groups: Special linear and symplectic orientations.

-There is a $\lim^1$-obstruction for the morphism from Theorem~\ref{thm_univMSL} to be a homomorphism of monoids.
-As we will see shortly, this obstruction makes no matter for small pointed motivic spaces.
+There is a $\lim^1$-obstruction for the morphism from Theorem~\ref{thm_univMSL} to be a morphism of commutative ring $T$-spectra.
+As we will see shortly, this obstruction vanishes for small pointed motivic spaces.

-\begin{definition} A pointed motivic space $Y$ is called \textit{small} if $Hom_{\SH(k)}(\Sigma^\infty Y,-)$ commutes with arbitrary coproducts. \end{definition}
+\begin{definition} A pointed motivic space $Y$ is called \textit{small} if $\Hom_{\SH(k)}(\Sigma^\infty_T Y,-)$ commutes with arbitrary coproducts. \end{definition}

-\begin{lemma} For a morphism $\varphi^{SL}$ from Theorem~\ref{thm_univMSL}, small pointed motivic spaces $Y,Y'$ and arbitrary elements $\alpha\in MSL^{*,*}(Y),\alpha'\in MSL^{*,*}(Y')$ one has
+\begin{lemma} For a morphism $\varphi^{\SL}$ from Theorem~\ref{thm_univMSL}, small pointed motivic spaces $Y,Y'$ and arbitrary elements $\alpha\in \MSL^{[\star]}_{\hphantom{[}*}(Y),\alpha'\in \MSL^{[\star]}_{\hphantom{[}*}(Y')$ one has

-In particular, $\varphi^{SL}_Y$ is a homomorphism of $\pi^{*,*}(pt)$-algebras. \end{lemma} \begin{proof} Suspending one may pass to
+In particular, $\varphi^{\SL}_Y$ is a homomorphism of $\pi^{[\star]}_{\hphantom{[}*}(\pt)$-algebras. \end{lemma} \begin{proof} Suspending one may pass to